 "Wood chips are readily available and this keeps them out of the waste stream,” Shay said.
 “You can minimize the time spent on managing weeds and add organic detritus to the soil.
 It's a low-maintenance, sustainable approach that makes sense."

-If you don't want to use wood chips, Barb Fick, a horticulturist with OSU Extension, offered these alternatives:
+If you don't want to use wood chips, consider these alternatives:

-• Mint compost – compost from peppermint hay available from local farmers and some soil suppliers.
-The distillation process to extract peppermint oil also kills weed seeds, Fick said.
+- Mint compost.
+Compost from peppermint hay available from local farmers and some soil suppliers.
+The distillation process to extract peppermint oil also kills weed seeds.